Exact Error and Erasure Exponents for the Asymmetric Broadcast Channel

 \section{Abstract}

-We derive exact (ensemble-tight) error and erasure exponents for the asymmetric broadcast channel given a random superposition codebook.
-We consider Forney's optimal decoder for both messages and the message pair for the receiver that decodes both messages.
-We prove that the optimal decoder designed to decode the pair of messages achieves the optimal trade-off between the total and undetected exponents associated with the optimal decoder for the private message.
-We propose convex optimization-based procedures to evaluate the exponents efficiently.
-Numerical examples are presented to illustrate the results.
+Consider the asymmetric broadcast channel with a random superposition codebook, which may be comprised of constant composition or \iid codewords.
+By applying Forney's optimal decoder for individual messages and the message pair for the receiver that decodes both messages, exact (ensemble-tight) error and erasure exponents are derived.
+It is shown that the optimal decoder designed to decode the pair of messages achieves the optimal trade-off between the total and undetected exponents associated with the optimal decoder for the private message.
+Convex optimization-based procedures to evaluate the exponents efficiently are proposed.
+Finally, numerical examples are presented to illustrate the results.